AdamSajewicz/AdamSajewicz.github.io/_pages/about.md

 <!--more-->
 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/IMG_5526.JPG" alt="">
 <!--more-->
-I am a full-fledged **QA Engineer**, and now I am looking for a new career opportunity.
+I am a seasoned **QA Engineer**, and now I am looking for a new career opportunity.
 My vast experience includes testing of enterprise and mid-scale webapplications, monolith and micro- services, in both manual and automated way.
 <!--more-->
 I have taken an active part in a variety of projects.
 The first one was an integration app where I maintained the XSL transformations for these integrations.
 Thanks to my efforts, the project noticed a **growing customer base** despite the fact of being put into maintenance mode.
 <!--more-->